debukgit/SimpleVisibility/README.md

-#  SimpleVisibility 1.1.0 for Blender
+#  SimpleVisibility 1.1.1 for Blender

-A small blender addon to set render-visibility to viewport-visibility
+A small blender addon to keep render-visibility in sync with viewport-visibility.
+Intended for simpler usecases/workflows where render and viewport visibility shall always be treated the same.

 # Buy me a coffee